 In the SBFD system an aggressor UE (UE2) operating in the UL sub-band may interfere with a UE (UE1) receiving in the adjacent DL sub-band.
 The UE2 UL may arrive at UE1 misaligned in time or frequency, and potentially causing UE1 DL SINR degradation in the FFT.

-We simulated and OFDM waveform begin converted to spectrum with an FFT, injecting timing and frequency errors.
-We assumed a 5RB guard band.
-We found the major contributor to spectral leakage to be time-misalignment, and even small timing errors produce leakage.
+The simulation involved the conversion of the OFDM waveform to a spectrum using FFT, along with the introduction of timing and frequency errors.
+A 5 RB guard band was assumed.
+The analysis revealed that time-misalignment was the main cause of the spectral leakage, and even minor timing errors resulted in leakage.

 It appears reasonable to consider the leakage as a single average value, the data shows about 33 dB down from the jammer level would be appropriate.
-We should also consider the leakage effect and compare it to the aggressor IBE-based interference.
+The leakage effect should be taken into consideration and compared to the interference caused by the aggressor IBE.
 IBE interference is higher than the FFT leakage so RAN4 has decided to exclude any factor for FFT leakage.
 Further, RAN4 has concluded no factor is needed for FFT selectivity.